-Contracts are a necessary part of life, especially in business.
-As a matter of fact, I would say it is one of the most important preliminary steps you can take before starting any event.
+Knowing how to create a solid event planning contract is one of the most important steps you can take in protecting you and your event.
 In "the good ole' days," a person could be held accountable by his or her word and a handshake.
 Unfortunately, those days are gone; and if you don't have a legally binding event planning contract to back you up when things go wrong, then you don't have a leg to stand on.

 You might have noticed that I said "for when things go wrong," not if things go wrong.
 Because "events" were given that name for a reason; they are live gatherings where eventful things occur....in other words, something ALWAYS goes wrong!

-this reason, having a solid, legally-binding event planning contract is absolutely necessary in the event
+For this reason, having a solid, legally-binding event planning contract is absolutely necessary in the event business.

 In the world of events, just about everyone needs a contract to "CYB" (cover your bum).
 Here are some examples of the contracts that are needed for any given event: